 CAM interest group meetings

 The CAM Interest Group is an informal group of members of the European Parliament with a special interest in Complementary and Alternative Medicine.
-The aims of the Interest Group are:

 - putting and keeping CAM on the EU policy agenda

 - activating a Forum for discussion and action

 - promoting awareness of CAM and the value of a more holistic approach to health.